Foreign relations of India: Africa

+Both countries established diplomatic relations on 8 June 1971.

 India operates a High Commission in Pretoria which serves Lesotho and Lesotho operates a residential mission in India.
 Lesotho and India have strong ties.
-Lesotho has backed India's bid for a Permanent UN seat and has also recognized Jammu and Kashmir as a part of India.
+Lesotho has backed India's bid for a Permanent UN seat and has also recognised Jammu and Kashmir as a part of India.
 India exported US$11 Million to Lesotho in the 2010–2011 year while only importing US$1 Million in goods from Lesotho.
-Since 2001, an India Army Training Team has trained several soldiers in the LDF.
+Since 2001, an Indian Army Training Team has trained several soldiers in the LDF.